-No sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) for air pollutant releases are located within 10km of the works.
+No sites registered on the Scottish Pollutant Release Inventory (SPRI) (Scotland's Environment) are located within 10km of the works.

-Average Annual Daily Flow (AADF) for the A9 carriageway approximately 1.3km south of the scheme extents accounted for 7,232 vehicles in 2021, of which 14.4% were heavy goods vehicles (HGV) (Road Traffic Statistics).
+Average Annual Daily Flow (AADF) for the A9 carriageway approximately 8km south of the scheme extents accounted for 9,938 vehicles in 2022, of which 18.5% were heavy goods vehicles (HGV) (Road Traffic Statistics).

-Baseline air quality is likely to be primarily influenced by traffic along the A9 trunk road, with secondary sources likely to arise from nearby agricultural practices and urban activities associated with Kingussie.
-The Highland Main Railway Line is spanned by the trunk road within the scheme extents.
+Baseline air quality is likely to be primarily influenced by traffic along the A9 trunk road, with secondary sources likely to arise from nearby agricultural practices.
+The

+Highland Mainline Railway Line lies 230m west of the A9 at the scheme extents.
 Railway movements will also have an impact on the local air quality.